d2l-ai/d2l-en/chapter_hyperparameter_optimization/hyperopt-intro.md

 print(f'optimal learning rate = {values[best_idx]}')
 ```

-Arguably because of its simplicity, random search is one of the most frequently used HPO algorithms.
-It doesn't require any sophisticated implementation and can be applied to any configuration space as long as we can define some probability distribution for each hyperparameter.
+Arguably because of its simplicity, random search is one of the most frequently
+used HPO algorithms.
+It doesn't require any sophisticated implementation and
+can be applied to any configuration space as long as we can define some
+probability distribution for each hyperparameter.

 Unfortunately random search also comes with a few shortcomings.
-First, it does not adapt the sampling
+First, it does
+not adapt the sampling distribution based on the previous observations it
-distribution based on the previous observations it collected so far.
-Hence, it is equally likely to
+collected so far.
+Hence, it is equally likely to sample a poorly performing
-sample a poorly performing configuration than a better performing configuration.
-Second, the same
+configuration than a better performing configuration.
+Second, the same amount
-amount of resources are spent for all configurations, even though some may show poor initial
+of resources are spent for all configurations, even though some may show poor
-performance and are less likely to outperform previously seen configurations.
+initial performance and are less likely to outperform previously seen
+configurations.

-In the next sections we will look at more sample efficient hyperparameter optimization
+In the next sections we will look at more sample efficient hyperparameter
-algorithms that overcome the shortcomings of random search by using a model to guide the search.
+optimization algorithms that overcome the shortcomings of random search by
-We will also look at algorithms that automatically stop the evaluation process of poorly
+using a model to guide the search.
+We will also look at algorithms that
+automatically stop the evaluation process of poorly performing configurations
-performing configurations to speed up the optimization process.
+to speed up the optimization process.

 # Summary

-In this section we introduced hyperparameter optimization (HPO) and how we can phrase it as a global optimization by defining a configuration space and an objective function.
-We also implemented our first HPO algorithm, random search, and applied it on a simple softmax classification problem.
+In this section we introduced hyperparameter optimization (HPO) and how we can
+phrase it as a global optimization by defining a configuration space and an
+objective function.
+We also implemented our first HPO algorithm, random search,
+and applied it on a simple softmax classification problem.

-While random search is very simple, it is the better alternative to grid search, which simply evaluates a fixed set of hyperparameters.
-It does not suffer from the curse of dimensionality :cite:`bellman-science66` and is more likely to find the optimal hyperparameter configuration.
+While random search is very simple, it is the better alternative to grid
+search, which simply evaluates a fixed set of hyperparameters.
+It does not
+suffer from the curse of dimensionality :cite:`bellman-science66` and is more
+likely to find the optimal hyperparameter configuration.

-# Exercise
+# Exercises